Watching A Garden Grow Ogden

 Grow Ogden is a project under Eden Streets, a nonprofit Ebeling created in 2018 in Philadelphia, where the couple lived at the time.
 The organization’s first program, Grow Life, was done in partnership with Northern Children’s Services, which according to the Eden Streets website was an “institution focused on promoting the healthy development of children.
 ‘Farmer Karl’ saw first-hand how foster children experienced the benefits of interacting with nature in the garden in this after-school program.”

-After learning more about the connection between garden work and healthy human development, Ebling left his six-figure corporate job and entered the University of Montana’s environmental studies graduate program.
+After learning more about the connection between garden work and healthy human development, Ebeling left his six-figure corporate job and entered the University of Montana’s environmental studies graduate program.
 He wanted to learn how to create a sustainable farming program that also offered a social mission available in any community.

-They moved to Utah soon after, and Ebling went to work in the Green Phoenix Farm run by Wasatch Community Gardens in Salt Lake City.
+They moved to Utah soon after, and Ebeling went to work in the Green Phoenix Farm run by Wasatch Community Gardens in Salt Lake City.
 There, he said, he saw the potential for helping those facing homelessness transition to a working life and better future.

 The 1.4-acre Green Phoenix Farm offers women facing homelessness the opportunity to work a paid farm position while working toward stable housing and employment.
 After working alongside the Green Phoenix team, Ebeling was sold.
 That is the model for Grow Ogden.